microsoft/onnxruntime/docs/reference/ort-format-model-conversion.md

 ---
-title: Convert ONNX model to ORT format
+title: ORT format models
-description: Convert an ONNX model to ORT format to run on mobile or web
+description: Define the ORT model format and show how to convert an ONNX model to ORT format to run on mobile or web
 parent: Reference
 has_children: false
 nav_order: 4
 redirect_from: /docs/tutorials/mobile/model-conversion, /docs/tutorials/mobile/model-execution
 ---

-# Convert ONNX model to ORT format
+# ORT format models
 {: .no_toc}

 ## Contents